Is Capstead Mortgage Corporation (CMO) a Keeper?

-Capstead Mortgage Corporation (NYSE:CMO) went up by 2.34% from its latest closing price compared to the recent 1-year high of $8.42.
-The company’s stock price has collected -1.04% of loss in the last five trading sessions.
+Capstead Mortgage Corporation (NYSE:CMO) went down by -0.53% from its latest closing price compared to the recent 1-year high of $8.42.
+The company’s stock price has collected -0.53% of loss in the last five trading sessions.
 Press Release reported on 12/10/20 that Capstead Mortgage Corporation Declares a $0.15 Per Share Fourth Quarter 2020 Common Dividend and a $0.46875 Per Share Fourth Quarter 2020 Series E Preferred Dividend

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.